 • ‘Let’s go for a walk and see if we can find your strong breaths.’

 Physical activity is the natural end to the fight or flight response (which is where the physical feelings of an anxiety attack come from).
 Walking will help to burn the adrenalin and neurochemicals that have surged the body to prepare it for flight or fight, and which are causing the physical symptoms (racy heart, feeling sick, sweaty, short breaths, dry mouth, trembly or tense in the limbs etc).
-Try to help them to access their strong breaths while walking, but this will be easier if they’ve practiced outside of an anxiety attack.
+Try to help them to access their strong breaths while walking, but for children with anxiety, this will be easier if they’ve practiced outside of an anxiety attack.

 • ‘Your brain is thinking that it needs to protect you.
 Breathe – I’ll do it with you.
 It will let your brain know that you’ve got this, and that you’re okay.
 It just needs to know that you’re safe and then it will settle down.